EidAbokor1/skills-communicate-using-markdown/index.md

 I’m an enthusiastic **IT Service Desk Professional** with nearly two years of experience in IT support and a strong academic foundation in **Computer Networks** (BSc, University of Salford).
 I’m passionate about troubleshooting, IT infrastructure, and enhancing workflows, with a clear career goal of becoming a **DevOps Engineer**.

 In my current role, I assist end-users, manage IT incidents, and automate repetitive tasks to improve efficiency.
-I’m keen to build expertise in tools like **AWS**, **Docker**, and **Kubernetes**, while gaining hands-on experience with CI/CD pipelines and cloud infrastructure.
+I’m keen to build expertise in tools like **Azure**, **Docker**, and **Kubernetes**, while gaining hands-on experience with CI/CD pipelines and cloud infrastructure.

 ---